Using Emacs for Rails development: The perfect setup

 Lately, I’ve started digging more and more into Rails, preparing for the start of a Rails powered project.
 Although there are some IDEs offering decent Rails support (namely RubyMine, NetBeans, Komodo and Aptana Studio) I have always preferred the comfort of Emacs for various reasons.
 So naturally I embarked on a quest to setup a suitable environment for Rails development in Emacs.
 After a couple of days of searching and evaluating possible solutions I finally set up a worthy environment.
 It consists of a couple of components:

-As you probably have guessed by now ruby-mode
+As you probably have guessed by now ruby-mode provides support for

 editing ruby source files.
 The mode is pretty feature complete and